deltatraced/delta-trace/README.md

 # 3 Contributing

 All contributions are welcome!
 Please feel free to contact me by opening an issue ticket or emailing lanhikarixx@gmail.com if you want to chat.
-If you do, please start the email title with "GITHUB".
+If you do, please start the email title with "GITCHAT".

 # 4 License